jeisen0105/Cyclistic-Case-Study/README.md

 ### Recommendations:

 1. Early Bird Annual Membership
    * Launch a targeted early bird campaign in late February/early March, specifically promoting the annual discount before the rapid increase in casual ridership seen in March and April.
-This incentivizes conversion at the point of seasonal decision-making leveraging the rider's anticipation of warmer weather.
+This incentivizes conversion at the point of seasonal decision-making, leveraging the rider's anticipation of warmer weather.

 2. Weekend Passes
-   * Introduce a flexible “Weekend Pass” plan designed to appeal to the segment that primarily rides on Saturdays and Sundays for longer durations.
-This option is strategically priced to encourage frequent weekend use, making the annual membership seem like the natural, cost-saving next step
+   * Introduce a flexible “Weekend Pass” plan designed to appeal to the segment that primarily rides on Saturdays and Sundays.
+The average casual trip length on weekends is over 25 minutes (double the member average of approximately 12 minutes), validating the value proposition of unlimited ride time included in an annual membership.
+The pass should be strategically priced to make the annual membership the cost-saving next step for frequent weekend users.

 3. Geotargeted Marketing
-   * Deploy promotional kiosks or on-site ambassadors at the top tourist stations (e.g., Streeter Dr & Grand Ave) during peak casual hours (mid-afternoon, 1 PM - 5 PM, weekends).
-Ambassadors will promote annual membership benefits (especially unlimited, longer rides) and offer immediate sign-up incentives via QR codes.
+   * Deploy promotional kiosks or on-site ambassadors at the top 5 tourist stations (e.g., Streeter Dr & Grand Ave, the most popular casual station with 42,986 rides).
+This activity must be scheduled during peak casual hours (1 PM - 5 PM, especially on weekends), promoting annual membership benefits (unlimited, longer rides) and offering immediate sign-up incentives via QR codes.